ryankeleti/dotfiles-prev/README.md

-  @ryankeleti 's (my) personal dotfiles and programs (WIPs).
+  @ryankeleti 's (my) personal dotfiles

-  Contains scripts, configs, and some half-completed programs that I like to keep backed up.

-  Mainly shell scripts and C programs.
+  Contains scripts & configs

-  Some content may not be original.
+  Some content may not be original